 What is testicular torsion?

-Testicular torsion is a painful, very serious condition in which a male individual’s testicular blood supply, known as the spermatic cord, gets twisted and cuts off blood flow to the testicle.
-It is a medical emergency and if not treated right away, within 6 hours, an individual can lose the testicle.
+Testicular torsion is a painful, very serious condition in which a male’s testicular blood supply (the spermatic cord) gets twisted and cuts off blood flow to the testicle.
+It is a medical emergency and if not treated right away—within six hours—you can lose the testicle.

 Who gets testicular torsion?

 Torsion is a rare but very serious condition.
 It affects about one in 4,000 males under the age of 25.
 It is most common in adolescents between the ages of 12 and 18, a group that accounts for 65 percent of all cases.

 It can affect newborns within the first year of life.
 This condition can also affect men over 25, although that is rare.